wp-plugins/orbisius-child-theme-creator/readme.txt

 * Create *unlimited* child themes from a parent theme.
 The plugin will add Child 01, Child 02 etc.
 * Edit theme files with our two theme editors.
 * Automatically creates rtl.css if it exists in the parent theme
+* The plugin uses minified css/js to make sure it loads quicker.

 This plugin allows you to quickly edit theme files from Appearance &gt; Orbisius Theme Editor (entry added by the same plugin)
 It features two editors and you can pick snippets from one theme and paste into another.